influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/security.md

   https-certificate = "/etc/ssl/influxdata-selfsigned-incl-pub-key.pem"
 ```

-These values can also be set as environment variables as shown in
+These values can also be set as environment variables as shown in the next example.

 **Example 7 &ndash; Enabling TLS as ENVARS**